-Please note that some departments may have set an earlier internal deadline, so please check with your local research support team and prepare your application well in advance of the date advertised above.
+Please note that some departments may have set an earlier internal deadline, so please check with your local research support team and share your application with your department at least 7 working days in advance of the application deadline.
 Applications must be reviewed online by departmental approvers and, where approved, submitted for review by the assessment panel before the deadline.

 If you have a potentially impactful project that falls within EPSRC research areas but does not fit with the IAA Technology Fund or Partnerships scheme, please speak to your department’s Research Facilitator in the first instance.

 Submissions that substantially exceed the word limits indicated will not be considered.
 Applicants should include a letter of support at the time of application, it should be uploaded as part of the case for support template in a single document.
 Separate documents will not be accepted by email at the time of application.

 Funding decisions are made by two multi-disciplinary internal panels with experience of realising impact from research.
 Applicants are urged to ensure that applications are written with clarity and a non-specialist audience in mind and should be reassured that all applications are assessed in the strictest confidence.

 - Prof Eleanor Stride (Engineering Science) – Chair

 - Prof Arzhang Ardavan (Physics)

 - Dr Adam Workman (OUI Seed Fund Manager)

 - Prof Felix Leach (Engineering Science)